-Nigella seeds have a matte black color and a rough surface.
-Their shape is reminiscent of small rain drops.
+Nigella seeds have a black color and a rough surface.
+Their shape is reminiscent of small raindrops.

-For baking it is fantastic, it seasons rolls, bread loaf or the Indian Naan bread with its unique aroma.
-It is also mixed with sesame or caraway, as you prefer.
+For baking it is fantastic, it seasons rolls, bread loaf, or the Indian Naan bread, with its unique aroma.
+You can also mix it with sesame and caraway.

 Nigella gives vegetarian dishes a delicate, nutty note.
-Season root vegetables, as well as omlets or potatoes with blackcorn and enjoy the delicious Oriental flavor.
+Season root vegetables, as well as omelets, or potatoes with nigella sativa and enjoy the delicious Oriental flavor.

 Nigella combines very well with other spices.
 It fits perfectly with pepper, allspice, coriander, cardamom, fennel, ginger, bean, cinnamon, thyme, oregano, turmeric, and cross-cumin.
 Just try it out.